fusioncharts/dev_centre_docs/getting-started/plain-javascript/change-chart-type-using-plain-javascript.md

 heading: Change Chart Type at Runtime
 ---

 FusionCharts Suite XT includes advanced features that let you add more context to your chart and make data visualization simpler.
-These features include chart updates, update chart type at runtime, and events.
+These features include updating chart type at runtime, and events.

-This article focuses on how you can change the chart type of the chart at runtime.
-The chart types used in the sample is:
+In the sections below, you can see how to change the chart type of the chart at runtime.
+The chart types used in the sample are:

 * Column 2D
 * Bar 2D